zkat/npm-pick-manifest/README.md

    `before` setting, then select that manifest.
 6. If nothing is yet selected, sort by the following heuristics in order, and select the top item:
+    1. Prioritize versions that are not in the `avoid` range over those that are.
-    1. Prioritize versions that are not in `policyRestrictions` over those that are.
+    2. Prioritize versions that are not in `policyRestrictions` over those that are.
-    2. Prioritize published versions over staged versions.
+    3. Prioritize published versions over staged versions.
-    3. Prioritize versions that are not deprecated, and which have a satisfied engines requirement, over those that are either deprecated or have an engines mismatch.
+    4. Prioritize versions that are not deprecated, and which have a satisfied engines requirement, over those that are either deprecated or have an engines mismatch.
-    4. Prioritize versions that have a satisfied engines requirement over those that do not.
+    5. Prioritize versions that have a satisfied engines requirement over those that do not.
-    5. Prioritize versions that are not are not deprecated (but have a mismatched engines requirement) over those that are deprecated.
+    6. Prioritize versions that are not are not deprecated (but have a mismatched engines requirement) over those that are deprecated.
-    6. Prioritize higher SemVer precedence over lower SemVer precedence.
+    7. Prioritize higher SemVer precedence over lower SemVer precedence.
 7. If no manifest was selected, raise an `ETARGET` error.
 8. If the selected item is in the `policyRestrictions.versions` list, raise an `E403` error.